cctbx/cctbx_project/xfel/merging/application/modify/README.md

 There is a critical tradeoff involving the number of MPI ranks (-n).
 Analysis of a large dataset (N=8000) would be prohibitive if the full NxN matrix were to be analyzed.
 Instead, we break the data into tranches of T = N//n shots, so in this case we analyze matrices of approximately 133 x 133 experiments within each MPI rank.
 Useful tranch sizes T range from about 100 to 200.
 Smaller T produces drastically shorter wall clock time, while larger T produces dramatically superior Brehm-Diederichs embedding plots, as in Figure 4 of their paper.
-The `matplotlib` plot must be commented in to verify that blue/red clusters are well separated from the 45-degree diagonal, and that the cluster centers are at a good distance from the origin (0.4-0.8 is good).
+The embedding plot (see `modify.cosym.plot.interactive`) must be checked to ensure blue/red clusters are well separated from the 45-degree diagonal, and that the cluster centers are at a good distance from the origin
+(0.4-0.8 is good).
 If the clusters look bad, the tranch size should be increased.
-Note, the algorithm will not work unless n>=5, although there is presently no validation.
+Note, the algorithm will not work unless n>=5.
 ```
 dispatch.step_list=input balance model_scaling modify filter modify_cosym errors_premerge scale postrefine statistics_unitcell statistics_beam model_statistics statistics_resolution group errors_merge statistics_intensity merge statistics_intensity_cxi
 ```